linear/linear/README.md

 5. **Make an API request**

-    Once you have obtained a valid access token, you can make a request to the Linear API.

     Initialize the Linear Client with the access token:
     ```
     const client = new LinearClient({ accessToken: oauthToken })